Arthritis and Joint Pain: What You Should Know

 • Night pain

-Because symptoms can overlap with other conditions, professional assessment is important.
+Because symptoms can overlap with other conditions, an assessment is important.

 How Do You Relieve Hip Pain?